mrajucha/Linux-Bash-Scripts/README.md

   --> for loop -- do done --> case sensitive
   -- > All commands, including shell scripts, return an exit status(whether you mentioned).
   -Exit statuses are integers that fall between 0 and 255.
 An exit status of zero (0) indicates success.
 A non-zero (1-255) exit status indicates failure.

+  -- if else fi is must to close syntactically

 ############## Execute the script ############
 ## ./script-name or sh script name #######